ethereum/portal-network-specs/state-network.md

 > TODO: Figure out language for defining which trie nodes from this proof the bridge node must initialize gossip.

+> TODO: Determine mechanism for contract code.

-#### Stage 2A
+#### Stage 2A: Neighborhood Trie Node Gossip

 When individual trie nodes are gossiped they will be transmitted as both the trie node itself, and the additional proof nodes necessary to prove the trie node against a recent state root.

-Upon receipt of this data a DHT will perform *neighborhood* gossip to nearby nodes from their routing table.
+The receiving DHT node will perform *neighborhood* gossip to nearby nodes from their routing table.

-#### Stage 2B
+#### Stage 2B: Recursive Trie Node Gossip

-When individual trie nodes are gossiped, the receiving node is responsible for initializing gossip for some of the trie nodes contained in the accompanying proof.
+When individual trie nodes are gossiped, the receiving node is responsible for initializing gossip for other trie nodes contained in the accompanying proof.

 This diagram illustrates the proof for the trie node under the path `0011`.